TWO TURTLEDOVES;

 Perhaps not.
 If there is a witness.
 And herein lies the wonderful message of the two turtledoves.
 The two are received as an acceptable sacrifice.
 Because there is a witness!
 Two is the number of witness.
 And there are two turtledoves in this picture.
 God will judge the pair.
 And the covenant connection Messiah has to one member of the pair will suffice for the other.Mourning over a lost relationship to God is the first step to repentance.
 And repentance, crying out to God and laying hold of His blood covenant provision leads on to redemption.
 Mourning is an essential element of conversion.
 If we are told by a low grade evangelist to step up to the altar and get a free ticket to heaven and there is no repentance involved then this will not suffice.
 This quick and easy "cheap deal with Jesus" will not cut it.

 God puts a very high premium on true sorrow for sin.
 Mourning for failure to come to God is a necessary part of repentance.
 Mourning is an essential element as sinners come into the threshold of salvation.
-And it is a spiritual condition that receives the favour and grace of God in the time of His judgement.
+And it is a spiritual condition that receives the favor and grace of God in the time of His judgment.
 This is made abundantly clear in Ezekiel ch.
 9

 3 Now the glory of the God of Israel had gone up from the cherub, where it had been, to the threshold of the temple.
 And He called to the man clothed with linen, who had the writer's inkhorn at his side; 4 and the Lord said to him, "Go through the midst of the city, through the midst of Jerusalem, and put a mark on the foreheads of the men who sigh and cry over all the abominations that are done within it."
 5 To the others He said in my hearing, "Go after him through the city and kill; do not let your eye spare, nor have any pity.
 6 Utterly slay old and young men, maidens and little children and women; but do not come near anyone on whom is the mark; and begin at My sanctuary."
 So they began with the elders who were before the temple.Is the Jewish House of Judah the only people to be found mourning when our Messiah returns?
 Apparently not.
 Jesus, in that conversation with four of His trusted disciples on the Mount of Olives, told us privately what would happen at the end of this age.